Xakia has transformed decision making and resource allocation for JERA

 “The information will reflect what an individual wants to convey, but there is always a gap in the information that management wants to know,” he said.
 “In order to meet a common goal or understanding about the work, it takes a considerable amount of time.”

 Because each person approached the Word document in different ways, the topics discussed in team meetings varied widely.
 And beyond the difficulty assessing individual workloads, it was “very hard to get a clear picture of the whole picture,” said Sawako Ohgi, General Manager for the Strategic Legal Unit.

 Ultimately, the team lacked visibility as to JERA’s legal needs, with no way to measure the volume of legal work, the resources needed and the time spent on various requests.
 That made it tremendously difficult to prioritize and to allocate resources effectively.

-Xakia now serves as the central online legal workspace for the legal team.
+Xakia now serves as the central matter management software for the corporate legal department.
 The dashboard displays active matters, showing the originating department; risk level; and type, size and complexity of the work.
-Project loads and deadlines are available at a glance, and individuals can use the Card View feature to manage all of their tasks and deadlines.
+Project loads and deadlines are available at a glance, and individuals can use the Matter Card View feature to manage all of their tasks and deadlines.